wbcsd/pact-conformance-service/docs/FAQ.md

 - Configure your solution to be able to authenticate the Conformance tool's endpoint and make Action Event requests the tool will accept using the following credentials (see [sourcecode](https://github.com/wbcsd/pact-conformance-test-service/blob/main/src/lambda/authForAsyncListener.ts) for details).
     - clientId: `test_client_id`
     - clientSecret: `test_client_secret`
-- Solution must return 2 or more PCFs via a call to ListFootprints, i.e. solution must have 2 PCFs available and pre-configured to release these PCFs to the ACT tool
+- Solution must return 2 or more PCFs via a call to ListFootprints, i.e. solution must have 2 PCFs available and pre-configured to release these PCFs to the Conformance tool

 ### How is Authentication information handled?
-ACT requires users to provide the Solution API URl and `client_id` and `client_secret` to authentication to their solution and run tests.
+The Conformance tool requires users to provide the Solution API URl and `client_id` and `client_secret` to authentication to their solution and run tests.
 This authentication information is only stored in memory during testing and will never be saved nor transferred.

 ### Is there a time duration for the testing suite?
 Yes, the conformance tool expects the test solution responds to each test case after some duration, and if a response is not received by this duration (i.e. timeout duration), the test case fails.
 The timeout differs between synchronous and asynchronous test cases; for synchronous test cases, the time duration is 2 seconds.
 For asynchronous test cases, it is 30 seconds.